 Neighborhood-run Animal Health

 Jane Goodall’s Roots & Shoots

-- We believe like Jane that people, animals and the environment are all connected.
+- Youth projects.
 Roots & Shoots empowers and encourages youth pursue their passion, mobilize their friends, and become the leaders our world needs in order to ensure a better future for people, animals, and the environment.

 Research & Knowledge Sharing

 - We believe that people in public housing and animal welfare have much to learn from one another.
 Our great hope is for better-informed practices by animal welfare agencies and public housing, plus more resources and services put into the hands of community members.